 7.1 Representation of non-oneM2M Proximal IoT Devices

 From a device management perspective in oneM2M, a device is represented using a <node> resource.

-All management related capabilities of a device are then represented using <mgmtObj> child resources of a <node> resource.
-This principle shall also be applied for non-oneM2M Proximal IoT devices (which are NoDNs), i.e. all aspects of device management of a device subject to device management methods defined in oneM2M should be exposed by using <mgmtObj> child resources of a <node> resource.
-The <node> resource instances representing device management aspects of non-oneM2M Proximal IoT devices shall be created by the responsible IPE on the IPE's Registrar CSE.If the device complies to oneM2M-defined information models - such as the ones defined in oneM2M TS-0023 [3] - the device should be represented using the respective specializations of resources specified in oneM2M.
+All management related capabilities of a device are then represented using child resources of a <node> resource.
+This principle shall also be applied for non-oneM2M Proximal IoT devices (which are NoDNs), i.e. all aspects of device management of a device subject to device management methods defined in oneM2M should be exposed by using child resources of a <node> resource.
+The <node> resource instances representing device management aspects of non-oneM2M Proximal IoT devices shall be created by the responsible IPE on the IPE's Registrar CSE.

+NOTE: IPE-based DM with Smart Device Template (SDT), as defined in oneM2M TS-0001 [2] clause 6.2.4.1.2 and oneM2M TS-0023 [3] clause 5.8, is presented in this document.
+An alternate approach is to use CSE-based DM with <mgmtObj> as described in clause 10.2.8 of oneM2M TS-0001 [2] and Annex D of oneM2M TS-0004 [8].

+The IPE shall create on its registrar CSE a [flexNode] <flexContainer> specialization as child of the <node> resource, and expose the device management capabilities of the device as <flexContainer> specializations, mapping DM SDT modules, children of the [flexNode] resource.
+The operations on these DM SDT modules are presented in clause 8.

+If the device complies to oneM2M-defined information models - such as the ones defined in oneM2M TS-0023 [3] - the device should be represented using the respective specializations of resources specified in oneM2M.
 For example, a home domain device for a light as defined in oneM2M TS-0023 [3] is represented using the corresponding specializations of <flexContainer> defined by the [deviceLight] resource type.
 If the information model of the device is not defined by oneM2M, a <flexContainer> may also be used with its containerDefinition attribute configured with a URI linking to the schema definition for that device type specified by the respective organization.
 Also if the <flexContainer> resource represents a non-oneM2M Proximal IoT device, the resource may be linked with the corresponding <node> resource that is used to reflect device management aspects of the device or to indicate relationship(s) to applications on the device represented by <AE> resource instances, if applicable.
 The instances of specializations of <flexContainer> resource types representing non-oneM2M Proximal IoT devices shall be created by the responsible IPE on the IPE's Registrar CSE.
 The preferred parent resource for such specialization of <flexContainer> resource instances is the IPE's own <AE> resource instance.
 The linkage between an instance of a specialization of the <flexContainer> resource type, representing a non-oneM2M Proximal IoT device, and the corresponding <node> resource instance, that is used to reflect device management aspects or relationships to applications of the device, shall be established as follows:

 If present, a nodeLink attribute of the <flexContainer> specialization instance, representing the non-oneM2M Proximal IoT device, shall point to the <node> resource instance.